How We Helped Monday.com Secure the Perfect Name for their Rebranding

 We’ve all heard of Monday.com.
 They are one of the biggest project management tools on the market.

-The daPulse name was out of sync with the project management business and limited their ability to scale their business.
+The daPulse name was out of sync with the project management business and limited their ability to scale.

 Changing to Monday.com was a sound decision that contributed to the company’s massive success.
-It demonstrates how naming is as essential as product development to any technology business.
+It demonstrates how naming a brand is as essential as product development to any technology business.

 I was approached by the two founders, Eran Zinman and Roy Mann, to pursue a rebranding project.

-They wanted a generic and memorable domain name.
+They wanted to buy a domain name that was both generic and memorable.
 One that ended in .com and could be used as a solidified brand.
 One of the names that stuck early on was Monday.com.

-After contacting the owner, the negotiation and engagement was flawless, and ultimately, Eran and Roy were ecstatic with the result.
+After contacting the owner, the domain name negotiation and engagement was flawless, and ultimately, Eran and Roy were ecstatic with the result.

-Early on, I remember some of the feedback was, “what the heck is Monday.com?”
+Early on, however, I remember some of the feedback was, “What the heck is Monday.com?”
 But, with fantastic brand marketing, the team has done an exceptional job at growing and scaling the company.
-It all starts with the foundation or a solid domain name asset to help build a brand.
+As with most great business ideas, it all starts with the foundation or a solid domain name asset to help build a brand.

 Here’s the story…